hidden

 European Cocoa Association

-ECA is a trade association that groups the major companies involved in the cocoa bean trade and processing, in warehousing and related logistical activities in Europe.
-Together, ECA Members represent two-thirds of Europe’s cocoa beans grinding, half of Europe’s industrial chocolate production and 40% of the world production of cocoa liquor, butter and powder.
+ECA represents 60 companies engaged in cocoa bean trading, processing, warehousing and related logistical activities.
+Together, ECA Members constitute 90% of Europe’s cocoa bean grinding activity, 85% of European industrial chocolate production, and 85% of global cocoa liquor, butter and powder production.

 www.eurococoa.com